stuntrally/stuntrally3/docs/Editor.md

     * enter preview camera and make a track screenshot
     * drive the track, go back to editor and make changes to road / terrain to get the desired diving experience (this is quite important and best to repeat it often, starting early and after each major change)

+## Steps after

+### ini

+Filling 📄 `config/tracks.ini` is done by CryHam to have some consistency for all tracks so far.
+Adding a line to tracks.ini at end, with your track's name (put it in original tracks/ dir) will show difficulty ratings, time, etc on Gui tab Track.
+See inside [tracks.ini](../config/tracks.ini) for more info about syntax and values.
+Each rating is manually set by feeling and should be checked with other tracks to fit rest well.

+### Track's Ghost

+How to add Track's Ghost🏞️👻 drive to your new track.
+This will also show racing line (trail) and few more pacenotes (bumps etc).

+  1. Be sure you didn't drive ES yet (well or faster) on this track.
+Or just delete your older ghost for it.
+  2. Start game, use Rewind: Back in time.
+  3. Use car: ES and Simulation: Normal.
+  4. Drive smoothly, as perfectly as you can, always on road, with no hits.
+     Drive 1 lap from start to finish, not using boost unless impossible otherwise (or some underwater).
+  5. Copy user's ghost (named by your track and `_ES.rpl`) from:
+     `~/.local/share/stuntrally3/ghosts/normal/` into:
+     `/Media/ghosts/original`.
+  6. Start convert tool, run: `./stuntrally3 convert`
+  7. This will result in new file in `/Media/ghosts` and be visible in game now.
+  8. After this, better track time will be known.
+     Adjust last value `T=` in `tracks.ini` so that it gives about 12 points for this ES ghost drive.
+     Add extra seconds 2..7 for difficult tracks for user rewinds and mistakes.